Dr. Nina Feddermann-Demont, MD

 University Hospital Zürich

 Christopher J. Bockisch was awarded his PhD in psychology by the University of Pennsylvania in 1996.
 His research focused on the field of visual perception in humans.
-Dr. Bockisch then received funding for postdoctoral research at the Smith-Kettlewell Eye Research Institute in San Francisco where he focused his research on the oculomotor system.
-Dr. Bockisch then moved to Zürich to the Department of Neurology and dedicated himself to questions relating to the pathophysiology of the balance system.
-In 2004, Dr. Bockisch was appointed as a Senior lecturer at the Interdisciplinary Centre for Vertigo and Neurological Visual Disorders.
-He was awarded the venia legendi for the topic oculomotor neural integrator.
+Christopher Bockisch then received funding for postdoctoral research at the Smith-Kettlewell Eye Research Institute in San Francisco where he focused his research on the oculomotor system.
+He then moved to Zürich to the Department of Neurology and dedicated himself to questions relating to the pathophysiology of the balance system.
+In 2004, Christopher Bockisch was appointed as a Senior lecturer at the Interdisciplinary Centre for Vertigo and Neurological Visual Disorders.
+He was awarded the Venia Legendi for the topic oculomotor neural integrator.

-Urs Scheifele is a physicist, MSc ETH, and has been working as a scientific associate and medical technical assistant VOM at the Interdisciplinary Centre for Vertigo and Neurological Visual Disorders of the University Hospital Zürich since 2001.
-He has developed the subjective visual vertical test and the analysis of fundoscopy, as well as the concept and conduct of the VOG installation.
+Urs Scheifele is a physicist ETH, and has been working as a scientific associate and medical technical assistant at the Interdisciplinary Centre for Vertigo and Neurological Visual Disorders of the University Hospital Zürich since 2001.
+In addition to the video-oculo-graphy, he has developed the subjective visual vertical balance test and a program for the analysis of fundoscopy.
+He is responsible for the technical support and the further development of the devices for the diagnostic of vertigo.

-Susann Eisenring is a qualified paediatric nurse and has worked as a medical technical assistant (MTA) VOM in Neuro-Otology at the University Hospital Zürich (USZ) from 2000 to 2015.
-She compiled a series of manuals for operating instrument-based vestibular and oculomotor diagnostics during her time at USZ.
+Susann Eisenring is a qualified paediatric nurse and has worked as a medical technical assistant for vestibular oculo-motoric in Neuro-Otology at the University Hospital Zürich from 2000 to 2015.
+She compiled a series of manuals for operating vestibular and oculomotor diagnostics during her time at University Hospital Zurich.

-Elena Buffone is a qualified biologist and has been working as a medical technical assistant (MTA) VOM in the Interdisciplinary Centre for Vertigo and Neurological Visual Disorders of the University Hospital Zürich since 2000, where she carries out instrument-based diagnostics, as well as rotating chair positioning.
+Elena Buffone is a qualified biologist and has been working as a medical technical assistant for vestibular oculo-motoric in the Interdisciplinary Centre for Vertigo and Neurological Visual Disorders of the University Hospital Zürich since 2000, where she carries out diagnostics, as well as rotating chair positioning.

 Karin Mani, MSc

 Karin Mani was awarded a Master of Science in sports science in 2014 by the ETH Zurich and completed her teaching qualifications for college sports in 2016.
-She has worked on the Swiss Concussion Project as a scientific assistant from 2013 to 2015.
-She is a snow sport instructor and was part of the canoe polo national squad for seven years.
-Her research activities are focused on the postural control and the development of rehabilitation program in this domain.
+She has worked on the Swiss Concussion Project as a research assistant from 2013 to 2015.
+She is a snow sports instructor and was part of the canoe polo national squad for seven years.
+Her research activities are focused on the postural control and the development of rehabilitation programme in this domain.

 Alessandra Ventura obtained her master of Science in sport science in 2016 by the ETH Zurich.
 She is sport therapist and snow sport instructor.